yoichitgy/hugo_yoichitgy/content/post/2015-09-10-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part5-asynchronous-image-load.md

         // Omitted
     }

-We are going to modify and add unit tests for the modified ViewModel.
-First, add `StubNetwork` and pass its instance to the modified initializer of `ImageSearchTableViewModel` in `ImageSearchTableViewModelSpec`.
+Let's modify and add unit tests for the updated ViewModel.
+First, modify `ImageSearchTableViewModelSpec` to add `StubNetwork` and pass its instance to the modified initializer of `ImageSearchTableViewModel`.

 **ImageSearchTableViewModelSpec.swift**